Salauyou/Fonetic/README.md

-This may be useful when you work with documents containing markup tags and other special entities—you first extract text as a collection or `Word`s from the document, then process/modify it and apply modifications to source, leaving markup untouched (for example, you search and highlight dictionary words in html document).
+This may be useful when you work with documents containing markup tags and other special entities—you first extract text as a collection or `Word`s from the document, then process/modify them, and finally apply modifications to source, leaving markup untouched.
+(For example, you need to search and highlight dictionary entries in html document.)

 #####`search`